 - Don’t play with selfish people: It works the other way too.
 If your friend just wants to blast out all the tricks he has learnt this week, with complete disregard for what you’re doing, correct him politely.
 If he insists on ignoring you playing and is only interested in impressing you and others, probably you should be spending the time you allocate for practicing your music with someone who wants to make the chemistry work rather than shine out all the time.

 Because when the chemistry works, magic happens.
-When musicians really connect with each other they will start creating things they wouldn’t haven’t imagined they ever could.
+When musicians really connect with each other in improvisation they will start creating things they wouldn’t have ever imagined they ever could.

 Start imporovising on guitar now and with some persistence you will master the beautiful art of creating music at will.